muhammad-hunter/cyoa/mask.md

 # Mask
-Should you wear a Mask outside?
+Should you wear a mask outside?

 [Wear a mask](situations/healthy.md)